What is breast cancer?

 • Hormone receptors

-Some breast cancers have too much of a protein (receptor) called HER2 (human epidermal growth factor receptor 2) on the surface of their cells.
-This is called HER2-positive breast cancer.
+Some breast cancer cells have too much of a protein called HER2 on the surface.
+The extra HER2 protein encourages the cancer cells to divide and grow.
+This is called HER2 positive breast cancer.

 Cancer that does not have receptors for either HER2 or the hormones oestrogen and progesterone is called triple negative breast cancer.